-Well another year is almost over and a new one is about to begin.
-Whilst in general 2011 has been a bit of a bad one… having to leave my home and all my friends behind, being stuck in hell with no money or job, Dark Legend being rejected, the worst christmas on record… In all of this badness i’ve discovered some great music this year as well as listening to some old favourites.
-So here, in no particular order, is the music that has accompanied my life this year…
+Another year is almost over and a new one is about to begin.
+Whilst in general 2011 has been a bit of a bad one, having to leave my home and all my friends behind, being stuck in hell with no money or job, Dark Legend being rejected, the worst Christmas on record… In all of this badness I’ve discovered some great music and have been listening to some old favourites.
+So here, in no particular order, is the music that has accompanied my life this year.

 Billy Joel- River of Dreams

 Ahhh… Billy Joel.
-In Love with an uptown girl, claiming he didn’t start the fire… He has songs i was familiar with and had listened to but i hadn’t paid much attention.
-And then i was floating around wikipedia one day, doing a bit of research, and came across this one.
-It’s an oldey but a good one… and also currently holds the distinction of being the last song i played on the radio… and it could be a long time before it’s replaced 😦
+In love with an uptown girl, claiming he didn’t start the fire… He has songs I was familiar with and had listened to but i hadn’t paid much attention.
+Then I was floating around Wikipedia one day, doing a bit of research, and came across this one.
+It’s an oldey but a good one… And also currently holds the distinction of being the last song I played on the radio… It could be a long time before it’s replaced.

-From 2009’s the Resistance comes Uprising… a song about rising up and fighting for what we believe in.
-Well… this was the year that my generation stood up across the globe and said ‘Oy… why’ve all you adults sold us down the river?
-What are we supposed to do?’ and nobody listened… Never has it been more of an appropriate song.
+From 2009’s the Resistance comes Uprising… A song about rising up and fighting for what we believe in.
+This was the year that my own generation stood up across the globe and said ‘Oy… Why’ve all you adults sold us down the river?
+What are we supposed to do?’
+And nobody listened.
+Never has it been more of an appropriate song.
 That’s not why it’s on this list.
-It’s on this list because i’ve listened to this song a lot this year… and when i say a lot i mean A LOT.
-It’s probably my most played song of the year… so it goes on the list.
+It’s on this list because I’ve listened to this song a lot this year… And when I say a lot I mean A LOT.
+It’s probably my most played song of the year.
+So it goes on the list.

 Gerry Rafferty- Days Gone Down

-Before this year i, like most people, only knew Gerry Rafferty for Baker Street.
+Before this year I, like most people, only knew Gerry Rafferty for Baker Street.
 I wasn’t that impressed with it.
-But then i bought a double album of his that was going cheap in a record store… and woah was i surprised… i fell in love with the music instantly.
-There is a reason i picked this one in particular though… because this is the first track on the album and this is the one that blew my mind.
+But then I bought a double album of his that was going cheap in a record store and woah, was I surprised.
+I fell in love with the music almost instantly.
+There is a reason I picked this one in particular though, because this is the first track on the album and this is the one that blew my mind.

 Ben Barnes + Robert Shehan + Joe Echo- Where We Want to Be

-This was the year that the brilliant actor Pete Poselthwaite passed on due to cancer.
+This was the year that the brilliant actor Pete Poselthwaite passed on, due to cancer.
 He was one of the best.
-He was so good that i actually thought his character in James and the Giant Peach was Roald Dahl… honestly.
+He was so good that I actually thought his character in James and the Giant Peach was Roald Dahl… Honestly.
 His last film, Killing Bono, was released a couple of months after his death.
-It’s about a pair of brothers that went to school with U2… and form a band… who don’t do as well as U2.
+It’s about a pair of brothers that went to school with U2 and form a band of their own, who don’t do as well as U2.
 It’s well worth a watch.
-This is the theme song and i think it’s way better than an awful lot of stuff that’s made these days.
-I liked this song so much that i bought it not long after seeing the film and haven’t stopped playing it since.
+This is the theme song and I think it’s way better than an awful lot of stuff that’s made these days.
+I liked this song so much that I bought it not long after seeing the film and haven’t stopped playing it since.

 Sex Pistols- The Great Rock and Roll Swindle

-I’ve spent much of the last six months working on my magnificent octopus…. the centrepiece of my writing career… Rebels and Racists, A coming of age story about a young punk who goes looking for his girlfriend, ends up involved in a violent assault, flees to America and ends up helping to save Harlem from the machinations of a right-wing slum landlord.
-It’s a bit like To Kill a Mockingbird if Harper Lee had been clinically insane and dosed up to the eyeballs with excessive alcohol… and welsh.
-I’ve listened to a lot of Punk this year whilst working on it but this is the track that stands out the most… and because i want to use it to open a film version.
-(Yeah, i’m planning the film already… and i haven’t finished the book yet!)
+I’ve spent much of the last six months working on a book, The Rebels, a coming of age story about a young punk who goes looking for his girlfriend, ends up involved in a violent assault, flees to America and ends up helping to save Harlem from the machinations of a right-wing slum landlord.
+It’s a bit like To Kill a Mockingbird if Harper Lee had been clinically insane and dosed up to the eyeballs with excessive alcohol… And Welsh!
+I’ve listened to a lot of punk this year, whilst working on it, but this is the track that stands out the most.
+And because I want to use it to open a film version.
+(Yeah, I’m planning the film already… I haven’t finished the book yet!)

 Vintage Trouble- Nobody Told Me

-I first saw these guys on Jools Holland in about April and i was blown away by how good they were.
-And they looked cool as well… like something from the fifties… only in the modern era… and they sounded good.
-I wasn’t particularly enamoured with the song they sung on Jools but i checked out their other stuff and i was impressed.
+I first saw these guys on Jools Holland in about April and I was blown away by how good they were.
+They looked cool as well, like something from the fifties… only in the modern era… And they sounded good.
+I wasn’t particularly enamoured with the song they sung on Jools but I checked out their other stuff and I was impressed.